“There is only one possibility: victory, defeat or a draw.”– Franz Beckenbauer

 The final was lost to favourites Argentina in a boiling Azteca Stadium in Mexico City, but it was by no means a disgrace.
-Having looked down and out at two goals down in the energy-sapping heat, Beckenbauer’s team drew on every ounce of grit, spirit and determination to pull themselves level at 2-2, only to have things snatched away from them with six minutes to go.
+Having looked down and out at two goals down in the energy-sapping heat, Beckenbauer’s team drew on every ounce of grit, spirit and determination to pull themselves level at 2-2, only to have things snatched away from them with six minutes remaining.

-Beckenbauer had slowly started to put together the nucleus of a championship-winning outfit, but Euro 1988 had come a little too soon.
-The Mannschaft were bundled out of their own tournament in the semi-finals by arch-rivals the Netherlands, who were deserving champions.
+Beckenbauer had slowly started to put together the nucleus of a championship-winning outfit, but Euro 1988 would come a little too soon.
+The Nationalmannschaft were bundled out of their own tournament in the semi-finals by arch-rivals the Netherlands, who were deserving champions.
 Despite the obvious disappointment, the DFB maintained their faith in the Nationaltrainer.
 Beckenbauer for his part was firm in the belief that things would click in Italy in two years time; he finally had a team with a core of talented players at his disposal.

 Germany qualified for the World Cup finals after a qualifying group tussle with the Netherlands – yes, them again – and slowly picked up momentum as the tournament approached.
 The team that had just fallen short of the mark in 1988 had now been fine-tuned, and started the competition in blistering form.
 After destroying Yugoslavia 4-1, there was no looking back.
-A smooth path into the knockout round set up a match up with bitter rivals the Netherlands, and revenge for the defeat in Hamburg in 1988 was exacted in fine style.
+A smooth path into the knockout round set up a match up with the Dutch, and revenge for the defeat in Hamburg in 1988 was exacted in fine style.

 When Germany reached the final for the third time in a row after beating England on penalties after another classic encounter, everything had come full circle: Beckenbauer’s first match in charge of the national team in 1984 had been against Argentina, a disappointing evening in Düsseldorf that had seen Germany slump to a 3-1 defeat.